Turkish lawmakers approve bill boosting Erdogan's power

 Punches were thrown and one lawmaker with the CHP opposition party was hospitalized after she reportedly lost her prosthetic arm in the fracas, Anadolu reported.

-It was the second time that lawmakers were seen brawling inside Turkish Parliament since they began debating the controversial bill.
+It was the second time that lawmakers were seen brawling inside the Parliament since they began debating the controversial bill.

 Last week, a fight broke out among some of the Parliament's male lawmakers leaving one senior AKP lawmaker with a broken nose, according to state news agency Anadolu.